m-f-h/SumPow34/intervals/README.md

 There may be other comments in these files:
 - Usually there is a header with the file name and summary of the data : how many data items (i.e., "intervals"), at which indices/c-values occur the transitions from affine to hyperbolic (and conversely), ...
-- There may also be single-line comments of the form `\\ ...` preceding some of the data lines, with information about "incidents" during the computation.
+- There may also be single-line comments of the form `\\ ...` preceding some of the data lines, with details about the computation.
-  (For example, when heuristics suggested to back up one step and re-do the scan with a smaller step size, in order to avoid to miss a subinterval.)
+  (For example, when the algorithm suggested to back up one or two steps and re-do the scan with a smaller step size, in order to avoid to miss a subinterval.)
-- In exceptional cases, there is a multi-line comment /* ... */ between two data lines, when there is something noteworthy to say at that point.
+- Sometimes, there is a multi-line comment /* ... */ between two data lines, when there is something noteworthy to say at that point.
   (Affine / hyperbolic transition, ...)